-Join Sean Adams for an in-depth discussion in this video Alternative concepts, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Alternative concepts, part of Layout and Composition: Grids.

 - A grid does not always need to be…a clear structure of columns and hang lines.…There are alternative approaches…that rely on experimentation or intuition.…These are no less valid than the traditional grid.…Like all projects, the approach…is defined by the communication.…The basic concept of a grid is to create cohesive structure.…Imagine that your client is an experimental…school of architecture.…Applying a rigid and traditional solution…will not communicate radical new ideas.…